WoodMac: 6 Cleantech Startups to Watch

 -

-Analyst take: “Building energy management system vendors have traditionally focused on the cost saving potential of their products and services.
+Analyst take: “Building energy management system vendors have traditionally focused on the cost-saving potential of their products and services.
 More recently, an additional selling point is the improvement in comfort of the indoor environment.
-The multifamily building segment has also garnered more attention, as developers race to build apartment buildings around city centers to accommodate increasing numbers of renters in the US, and more partnerships have formed between real estate developers and vendors with energy management offerings.” - Fei Wang
+The multifamily-building segment has also garnered more attention, as developers race to build apartment buildings around city centers to accommodate increasing numbers of renters in the U.S., and more partnerships have formed between real estate developers and vendors with energy management offerings.” — Fei Wang

 Ensemble Energy